 No. Employers are only responsible for facilitating the program for employees.

-No, this program is not meant to replace or compete with 401(k) or other employer-sponsored retirement plans.
-It is meant to help employers who don't have the time, money, or resources to offer a 401(k) plan.
+No, this program is not meant to replace or compete with 401(k) or other qualified retirement plans.
+It is meant to help employers who don't have the time, money, or resources to offer a qualified plan.

 No. This program is not related in any way to SERS.
 It is not a pension plan.
-It is for private sector employees to save their own money in their own individual accounts.
+It is a way for private-sector employees to save their own money in their own individual accounts.

 More people saving for retirement will mean more self-reliance when people reach retirement age and less strain on social services.